SimulationStorm/SimulationStorm/readme.md

 Complete components that implement useful functionality for various types of applications:

-* A module that provides some primitive data types
+* The module that provides some primitive data types
-* Module for working with two-dimensional graphics
+* The module for working with two-dimensional graphics
-* Module for working with collections
+* The module for working with collections
-* Application save/load module
+* The application save/load module
-* Interface localization module
+* The interface localization module
-* Tool panels module
+* The tool panels module

 ### Simulation modules

 Complete functional blocks that implement certain properties and behaviors of simulations:

 * The main simulation module
-* Simulation history module
+* The simulation history module
-* Simulation statistics module
+* The simulation statistics module
-* Simulation advancement module
+* The simulation advancement module
-* A module for simulations with a limited world size
+* The module for simulations with a limited world size
-* Module for returning the simulation to its original state
+* The module for returning the simulation to its original state
-* Module for cellular simulations
+* The module for cellular simulations
-* Module for cellular automations
+* The module for cellular automations

 ### Simulation Launcher